 Conducted in German, classes are held in the mornings with afternoons and weekends free for participants to explore the diverse city of Berlin on their own.

 Lawrence University, "German Professor Brent Peterson Awarded Third NEH Grant for Seminar in Berlin" (2013).
 Press Releases.
-Paper 118.
+118.